umitsarioz/umitsarioz.github.io/README.md

 This repo is generated from <a href="https://github.com/cotes2020/chirpy-starter"> Chirpy</a> Thanks for this awesome repository!

-- run : bundle exec jekyll s
+- first run `bundle exec jekyll s`
+- to preview your site with drafts, run `jekyll serve` or `jekyll build` with the `--drafts` switch.

 ## post guide line